Dr Pawel K Olszewski

 - Herisson, Florence (2016).
 Oxytocin as an appetite suppressant that reduces feeding reward.

-- Wood, Erin (in progress).
+- Wood, Erin (2017).
 Analgesia in rats after central injections into the RIAC of ketamine analogues.

 Animal Behaviour; Biology; Genetics; Health; Human Behaviour; Science